This is seriously the best grain salad ever! Quinoa salad with cranberries and avocado is perfect tossed with sweet-tart citrus vinaigrette.

 Instructions

-Make the citrus vinaigrette
+Make the citrus vinaigrette.

 - Combine all of the vinaigrette ingredients in your blender, and puree until completely smooth.

-Assemble the cranberry quinoa salad
+Assemble the salad .

 - In a large serving bowl, toss all of the quinoa salad ingredients together.
 Add the vinaigrette, and toss to coat everything well.
 Chill until you are ready to serve.